rufuspollock-okfn/cop21/23-oct-2015/index.md

 (b) **Option 1:** Adopt its own rules of procedure at its first session;

-> **Option 2:** The rules of procedure of the Conference of the Parties shall be applied mutatis mutandis under this Agreement, except as may be otherwise decided by consensus by the CMA;
+ **Option 2:** The rules of procedure of the Conference of the Parties shall be applied mutatis mutandis under this Agreement, except as may be otherwise decided by consensus by the CMA;

 (c) **Option 1:** Exercise such other functions as may be required for the implementation of this Agreement.

-> **Option 2:** Exercise the following functions:
+ **Option 2:** Exercise the following functions:

-i\.
+i.
 [Periodical examination of obligation of Parties to the agreement;]

 ii.
 [Promote and facilitate exchange of information;]